 - Temperature is so important when it comes to baking and accurate oven temperature is key, can make or break any recipe.
 Make sure you invest into an inexpensive Digital oven thermometer to avoid under baked or burnt, sad looking desserts

-TIPS regarding the INGREDIENTS of this Triple hazelnut Tart recipe
+TIPS regarding the INGREDIENTS of this Hazelnut Tart recipe

 For the Hazelnut Pâte Sablée, sweet shortcrust